harshitkandpal/Hacktivate2k24/README.md

 # AI-PhishBot

-**PHISHING CAMPAIGN GENERATION PROGRAM**
-AI-PhishBot

 ## Tagline

-**AI-PhishBot allows cybersecurity teams to conduct realistic phishing simulations, providing insights into potential vulnerabilities within an organization.
-By mimicking legitimate emails and launching sophisticated phishing campaigns, AI-PhishBot helps organizations train employees to recognize and respond to phishing attempts, ultimately improving overall security posture.**
-An AI-driven tool for simulating phishing attacks to enhance cybersecurity training and preparedness.
+Simulating sophisticated phishing attacks to enhance cybersecurity training and preparedness.

 ## The Problem it Solves

-**DESCRIBE WHAT CAN PEOPLE USE IT FOR, OR HOW IT MAKES EXISTING TASKS EASIER/SAFER E.T.C** AI-PhishBot allows cybersecurity teams to conduct realistic phishing simulations, providing insights into potential vulnerabilities within an organization.
+AI-PhishBot allows cybersecurity teams to conduct realistic phishing simulations, providing insights into potential vulnerabilities within an organization.
 By mimicking legitimate emails and launching sophisticated phishing campaigns, AI-PhishBot helps organizations train employees to recognize and respond to phishing attempts, ultimately improving overall security posture.

-### Key Features
+## Key Features

-- **Reconnaissance**: Gathers information to tailor phishing attacks.
+1. **Reconnaissance**: Gathers information to tailor phishing attacks.
-- **Profiling**: Creates detailed profiles of targets to enhance the realism of phishing attempts.
+2. **Profiling**: Creates detailed profiles of targets to enhance the realism of phishing attempts.
-- **Phishing Email Generation**: Crafts convincing phishing emails that mimic legitimate communication.
+3. **Phishing Email Generation**: Crafts convincing phishing emails that mimic legitimate communication.
-- **Communication with Bots**: Manages interactions with targets and adjusts tactics based on responses.
+4. **Communication with Bots**: Manages interactions with targets and adjusts tactics based on responses.
-- **Success Metrics**: Measures the effectiveness of the campaign to identify areas for improvement.
+5. **Success Metrics**: Measures the effectiveness of the campaign to identify areas for improvement.

 ## How to Use